-To enable the job function to get access to the toil.fileStore.FileStore instance (see toil.job.
-Job.run()), it is made a variable of the wrapping job called fileStore.
+To enable the job function to get access to the toil.fileStores.abstractFileStore.
+AbstractFileStore instance (see toil.job.Job.run()), it is made a variable of the wrapping job called fileStore.

 To specify a job's resource requirements the following default keyword arguments can be specified: